troclaux/notes/aws.md

 ## KMS (Key Management Service)

 > managed service that allows you to create and control the encryption keys used to encrypt your data

+### workflow

+you can use aws management console or aws cli

+1. you create a customer master key (CMK) in KMS
+1. you use the CMK to encrypt your data
+1. when you need to decrypt your data, you use the same CMK

+## Lex

+> add chatbots that speak natural language to applications

+- uses Automatic Speech Recognition (ASR) to convert speech to text
+- uses natural language understanding to recognize the intent of text, callers

 ## Lightsail